Frequently Asked Questions

 Drop Off and Pick Up:

 All morning drop-offs will be outside of the school in the front lawn area.
 Students should wait in the areas shown on the diagram below.
-Each class will have a sign to mark their specific waiting area.

 As you are dropping off your student there are a couple of items to remember: